finkf/alignes/README.md

 ```
 alignes [Options] [JSON...]
 Options:
-  -ext file extension of ocr files
+  -ocrext set file extension of ocr files
+  -gtext set file extension of gt files
 ```
-Aligns ocr lines with the ground-truth lines in the region directory.
+Aligns ocr lines with the ground-truth lines in the region directory and write the ground-truth files.
 The region directory and the ground truth lines are read from the json files.

 ## Installation
 To install just type `go get github.com/finkf/alignes`.